Contents

 By their very nature electrical systems and equipment may be hazardous and systems and equipment should be operated and maintained in a safe manner.
 Procedures must be followed by those using equipment and by those with responsibility for maintaining electrical systems to reduce the possibility of injury to persons and damage to property.
 The Electricity at Work Regulations (1989) places broad duties on employers in relation to electrical systems.

-The trust and its management have a duty, so far as is reasonably practicable; to ensure that there is a management regime in place for the design, installation, and operational management of electrical systems and equipment.
+The trust and its management have a duty, so far as it is reasonably practicable; to ensure that there is a management regime in place for the design, installation, and operational management of electrical systems and equipment.

 Safe systems of work for low voltage systems in NHS premises are set out in HTM 06-02, ‘Electrical Safety guidance for low voltage systems.’